61st Engineer Legion Mixed Battalion

 That same month, in October 1976, Lieutenant Colonel Bissonnier took command of the 61e BMGL.

-In 1977, the CTL legionnaires completed other constructions, including the Guent submersible ford (Lieutenant Phong’s platoon), the Lagnes tank firing range, consisting of 8 miles (13 km) of tracks (Lieutenant Mey’s platoon), and the Amandiers firing range (Lieutenant Truc’s platoon).
-The 2nd Platoon (Lieutenant Bustos), with its crusher and its giant Berliet T30 trucks, extracted, crushed and delivered thousands of tons of construction aggregate for these sites.
+In 1977, the CTL legionnaires completed further projects, including the Guent submersible ford (Lieutenant Phong’s platoon), the Lagnes tank firing range, consisting of 8 miles (13 km) of tracks (Lieutenant Mey’s platoon), and the Amandiers firing range (Lieutenant Truc’s platoon).
+The 2nd Platoon (Lieutenant Bustos), equipped with a crusher and giant Berliet T30 trucks, extracted, crushed, and delivered thousands of tons of construction aggregate for these sites.

-Nevertheless, the year 1978 marked the end of the 61e BMGL’s mission at Canjuers.
-In seven years of hard work, impressive results had been achieved:
+Nevertheless, 1978 marked the end of the 61e BMGL’s mission at Canjuers.
+In seven years of hard work, the battalion achieved impressive results:

 • 600,000 m3 of earthworks